Steffkn/steffkn.gihub.io/README.md

-# steffkn.gihub.io
+# Exercises: HTML5 and CSS

+Problems for exercises and homework for the “Software Technologies” course @SoftUni.
-Public repo with a simple blog design
+- This is a simple blog design used for template for back-end technologies.